memri/pod/docs/HTTP_API.md

 ### POST /v1/items/
 Create a single item.

-* Input json MUST have `uid` property
+* `uid` property MUST be present in input JSON
 * `version` property of the input will be ignored if set
-* If `dateCreated` is not set, it will be set by the backend
+* `dateCreated` if not present, will be set by the backend
-* If `dateModified` is not set, it will be set by the backend
+* `dateModified` if not present, will be set by the backend

 Returns `uid` of the created item.
 Returns an error if an `uid` did already exist.